JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/gradients.md

 gives an error already on the third decimal point.

-Finally, we will show how gradients look like.
+Finally, we show how the gradients look like.

 !!! tip "Finite difference approximation"
     Plot the contours of ``f`` and its gradient at ``(-2,-1)``.